anishsapkota/decentralized-issuer/README.md

 ./deploy_docker.sh <no of nodes> <threshold> <one_round | two_round>
 ```
 e.g `./deploy_docker.sh 10 7 one_round`.
 Note: `signing_nodes/key`directory already contains the keys for (10,7) setup, if you want to run different setup, please delete the already generated keys first using `clean_up.sh` script.
 This will start DKG on node start with new setting (n,t).
+On completion you should see n keys and one group public key in pem format.
+If there are less than n keys, please stop all the containers, delete the keys and restart the containers.

 The script will also pull the image of redis and nginx and run them in docker container.